davidbailey/py/README.md

  3. Import the .csv files into a SQLite database.
  4. Run nessus_report.py.

+oktaAppSAML.py: Create, view, modify and delete SAML apps in Okta.

+oktaDiff*.py: Compare users in Okta with users in a csv or text file or users in Dropbox, Salesforce, or Slack.

 pandas-stacked-bar.py: Create a simple stacked bar graph with Pandas.

 pie.py: Connect a bunch of sensors to a Rasbperry Pi.